Single-Purpose Reverse Mortgages: What You Need To Know

 Alternative Loan Options

-If you’re unable to get a single-use reverse mortgage in your state or want to explore other loan options, consider researching the HECM and proprietary reverse mortgages to see if they may be a better fit for your situation.
+If you’re unable to get a single-purpose reverse mortgage in your state or want to explore other loan options, consider researching the HECM and proprietary reverse mortgages to see if they may be a better fit for your situation.
 You could also consider a home equity line of credit or home equity loan, which also allow you to borrow against the equity in your home.
-Rocket Mortgage doesn’t offer these types of loans.

 The Bottom Line